ravisen0310/PDBTools/README.md

 - It uses the ATOM records to identify amino acids.
 - User is prompted to input an output filename where sequences are written to a file
 - the user can press q or Q or quit when prompted to enter a selection such that pressed once will exit the current prompt and goes back to the Welcome page and user and input a new PDB ID for a new query
 - if pressed twice it will completely exit the software
+- this software prompts messages informing on any invalid PDB ID or chain ID to redirect the user.

 ### How to create a conda environment